amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-boost-facebook-page-with-email-signatures.md

 ---
+focuskeyphrase: email signature
 templateKey: blog-post
 categories:
   - Tutorials
 categories-slug:
   - tutorials
 title: How to Boost Facebook Pages with Email Signatures
-date: 2019-09-25
+date: 2019-09-25T00:00:00.000Z
-description: Need modify desk.
+description: How can you promote a Facebook business profile with professional email signatures?
+Learn the most powerful ways to boost email and social media marketing.
 featuredpost: false
 featuredimage: /img/email-signatures-featured-image.jpg
 image: /img/email-signatures-featured-image.jpg
-seotitle: How to Promote Your Facebook Account with Email Signature Marketing
-focuskeyphrase: email signature
 tags:
   - brewing
   - chemex
+seo_title: How to Promote Your Facebook Account with Email Signature Marketing
+metadescription:
+focus_keyphrase: email signature
+seotitle: How to Promote Your Facebook Account with Email Signature Marketing
 ---
 <!--StartFragment-->